devinshields/h2odocs/source/userguide/general.rst

 Minimum of 2g ram available on the machine where H2O will be running (Note that users may have to adjust the amount of memory allocated to H2O regardless of the total amount of memory available on their machines.
-Details for how to do this can be found in the quickstart guide.)
+Details for how to do this can be found in the quick start guide.)

-A reasonably modern web browser (for example, the lastest version of Firefox, Safari or IE.)
+A reasonably modern web browser (for example, the latest version of Firefox, Safari or IE.)

 Users who are running H2O on a server must ensure that the data are